ox-it/talks.ox/docs/source/user/talk-editors/sign-up.rst

 To create Talks and Series (such as Seminar Series and Conferences), you need to apply to become a Talks Editor.

 All members of the University are entitled to be a Talks Editor, if you are a student, please ask a member of staff to approve your application.

 There are two steps:

-1. :doc:`Log in <log-in>` to Oxford Talks (this will create an ordinary user account for you) at http://new.talks.ox.ac.uk
+1. :doc:`Log in <../general/log-in>` to Oxford Talks (this will create an ordinary user account for you) at http://new.talks.ox.ac.uk
 2. Send an email to oxtalks-contact@it.ox.ac.uk with the following:

   * Your Name